carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 Ok, let's add some code!
 There are already some plots included in our code but as static images.
 This time, we are going to opt to add these plots as code chunks - which are also more reproducible and easier to update.
 This is because, as with our inline code, this assures that if there are any changes to the data, the plots update automatically.
 This also makes our life easier because when there’s a change we don’t have to re-generate plots, save them as images and then add them back in to our paper.
 This will potentially help prevent version errors as well!
 So we’re actually going to go ahead and add a few plots with code chunks.

 Now, let's open our `03_HR_analysis.R` script in our `code` folder.
-Copy the code and paste it in between the two lines with backticks and `{r}` in our `DataPaper-ReproducibilityWorkshop.rmd` file.
+We will insert the code of this script into our current working file.
+To do this, copy the code and paste it in-between the two lines with backticks and `{r}`.

 ![heartrate code in chunk](../fig/07-heartrate-code.PNG)

 > ## Tip:
 > There's actually a button you can use in the RStudio menu to generate the code chunks automatically.
 Automatic code chunk generation is available for several other languages as well.
-Also, you can use the keyboard shortcut `ctrl`+`alt`+`I` for Windows and `command`+`option`+`I` for Mac.
+Also, you can use the keyboard shortcut `ctrl`+`alt`+`i` for Windows and `command`+`option`+`i` for Mac.
 > ![auto create code chunk](../fig/07-auto-code-chunk.PNG)
 {: .callout}